lattirust/lattirust/BLOGPOST.md

 ###### ICICLE CUDA Backend

 As of now, ICICLE supports only matrix transposition and lacks built-in matrix multiplication capabilities.
 However, in the lattirust framework, matrix-vector multiplication can still be optimized using ICICLE's existing vector multiplication functions.
 This is achieved by decomposing the matrix-vector multiplication into multiple vector-vector multiplications, where each row of the matrix is multiplied by the vector.

-While this method is straightforward, it doesn't account for the matrix's sparsity or its in-memory storage format, which can lead to inefficiencies.
-Sparse matrices, characterized by a majority of zero elements, benefit from specialized storage formats that enhance computational performance and reduce memory usage.

-**Compressed Sparse Row (CSR) Format:**

-In CSR format, a matrix is represented using three arrays:

-1. **Values:** Contains all the non-zero elements of the matrix.

-2. **Column Indices:** Stores the column index corresponding to each value.

-3. **Row Pointers:** An array where each entry indicates the starting position of a row in the 'Values' and 'Column Indices' arrays.

-This structure is particularly efficient for row-wise operations, such as iterating over elements in a specific row, making it advantageous for algorithms that process matrices row by row.

-**Compressed Sparse Column (CSC) Format:**

-Similarly, the CSC format uses three arrays:

-1. **Values:** Contains all the non-zero elements.

-2. **Row Indices:** Stores the row index for each value.

-3. **Column Pointers:** An array where each entry points to the starting position of a column in the 'Values' and 'Row Indices' arrays.

-CSC is more efficient for column-wise operations, such as accessing or modifying elements in a particular column, and is beneficial when algorithms process matrices column by column.

 ### Implementation <a name="lova"></a>